-Condoms can limit sensation making some men lose their erection with the condom on.
+Condoms can limit sensation, making some men lose their erections with the condom on.
 If you think condoms make you go soft during intercourse, you may be one of up to a third of men with the wrong condom size or fit.

-While most studies on condom associated erection problems focus on young men— and showed that unfamiliarity with condoms increases the phenomenon— these issues can occur in men of all ages.
+While most studies on condom-associated erection problems focus on young men— and showed that unfamiliarity with condoms increases the phenomenon— these issues can occur in men of all ages.

 What can I do to not lose my erection with a condom?

-There are three things to keep in mind when it comes to condom related erection problems: the fit, the sensations and performance anxiety.
+There are three things to keep in mind when it comes to condom-related erection problems: the fit, the sensations, and performance anxiety.

-A well-fitting condom is a more effective contraceptive, more comfortable and can make sex feel more natural.
-The first size you try may not be right, so be ready to experiment with different sizes, brands and styles.
+A well-fitting condom is a more effective contraceptive, more comfortable, and can make sex feel more natural.
+The first size you try may not be right, so be ready to experiment with different sizes, brands, and styles.

 Condom size depends on penis girth (circumference).
 You can measure girth by wrapping a flexible tape measure around your erect penis.
 Check out this handy guide on finding the right size.